oroinc/documentation/commerce/user_guide/system/menu/menu_frontend.rst

 3) Select the corresponding operation from the list.

-   The operation *contains* determines whether the specified substring is included in the user agent string (e.g. in case you mention Mozilla, all the versions of Mozilla in the user agent string will meet the requirements of this function).
+   * The *contains* operation determines whether the specified substring is included in the user agent string (e.g. in case you mention Mozilla, all the versions of Mozilla in the user agent string will meet the requirements of this function).

-   The operation *does not contain* determines whether the specified substring is not included in the user agent string.
+   * The *does not contain* operation determines whether the specified substring is not included in the user agent string.

-   The operation *matches* checks whether the specified value fully matches the user agent string (e.g. you need to provide a version of Mozilla to meet the requirements of this function).
+   * The *matches* operation checks whether the specified value fully matches the user agent string (e.g. you need to provide a version of Mozilla to meet the requirements of this function).

-   The operation *does not match* checks whether the specified value does not match the user agent string.
+   * The *does not match* operation checks when the specified value does not match the user agent string.

    .. image:: /user_guide/img/system/menus/frontend_menu_5.png
       :class: with-border

-4) Click **+And** below the operation field withing the same block to add another condition.
-This **And** stands for **AND**, meaning that the operation will be implemented only if all the specified conditions equally comply.
+4) Click **+And** below the operation field within the same block to add another condition.
+This **And** stands for **AND**, meaning that the operation will be implemented only if all the specified conditions comply equally.

-5) Click separate **+Add** which stands for **OR** and activates the operation once either first or second condition complies.
+5) Click separate **+Add** which stands for **OR** and activates the operation once either the first or the second condition complies.

    .. image:: /user_guide/img/system/menus/frontend_menu_6.png
       :class: with-border

 **Exclude On Screens**

-**Exclude On Screens** enables to hide the menu items on the specified screens.
+**Exclude On Screens** enables you to hide the menu items on the specified screens.

 1) Click on any screen to select the one which will be hidden from the customer.
-2) Press Ctrl to select/deselect multiple screens in no particular order.
+2) Hold Ctrl and click on the value to select/deselect multiple screens.
 3) Click **Save**.

 .. image:: /user_guide/img/system/menus/frontend_menu_7.png
    :class: with-border

-The menu item which you have selected to be hidden is excluded from the frontstore.
+The menu item which you have selected to be hidden should now be excluded from the front store.

 .. image:: /user_guide/img/system/menus/frontend_menu_8.png
    :class: with-border

 **Condition**

-**Condition** enables to restrict visibility of some menu items using the following functions:
+**Condition** enables you to restrict visibility of some menu items using the following functions:

-* the function *is_logged_in()* stands for the *registered users*.
-If entered, only the users who have logged into the Oro frontstore are enabled to view the corresponding menu item.
+* The *is_logged_in()* function stands for the *registered users*.
+If entered, only the users who have logged into the Oro front store are enabled to view the corresponding menu item.

   .. image:: /user_guide/img/system/menus/frontend_menu_9.png
      :class: with-border